sppunderreview/PSSO/INSTALL.md

 The output of the above command should display a `tqdm` progress bar ranging from 0 to 88.
 This command will compute SAFE function embeddings for the dataset "UtilsOptions" of "Basic" using the SAFE precomputed model.
 It should output files inside `SAFE/makeEmbeds/UO` folder.

+## Software for Asm2Vec
+To reproduce Asm2Vec experiments, you will need Eclipse IDE with JDK 11.

+You can install it by following the instructions [on the Eclipse website]( https://eclipseide.org/).